drue/King-James/README.md

 This software is for creating audio recorder appliances on Linux.
 The main use case is concert recording with a small SBC such as a RaspberryPi or BeagleBone.
-It is controlled with an HTML/JS interface.
+It sports an HTML/JS interface for wireless remote control with a phone or any other web browser.

 The core consists of a Python Tornado server with a C++ module that interfaces with ALSA and writes the FLAC files.
 Socket.IO, with